 - 1. Children who are looked after or were previously looked after A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, residence, child arrangements order, or special guardianship order.
 (See below for definitions of children who are looked after or were previously looked after); - 2.
 Medical or social needs of the child Children for whom it is essential to be admitted to a specific school because of special circumstances to do with significant medical needs and or social needs.
 (See below for definition of medical or social needs of the child); - 3.
 Medical reasons relevant to parent(s) Parent(s) where there are special medical reasons for seeking a place for their child at the school.
 (See below for definition of medical reasons relevant to parent(s) and parent); - 4.
-Siblings Children with a brother or sister attending the academy in years 7 to 11 at the time of application.
-The sibling link does not apply to students who are attending the sixth form in September 2019. (see below for definition of sibling); - 5.
-Children of staff of the school Children where their parent(s) has been employed by the academy trust at the academy for at least two years at the date of admission or where the member of staff has been recruited to a vacant post where there is a demonstrable skills shortage (see below for definition of parent); and - 6.
-Distance from home to school Places are allocated to applicants who live closest to the school.
-This must be the address where parent and child normally live and they must be living there on the closing date for receipt of applications.
-(See below for definition of distance).
+Siblings Children with a brother or sister attending the school at the time of application. (see below for definition of sibling); - 5.
+Children of staff of the school Children where their parent(s) has been employed by the academy trust at the academy for at least two years at the date of admission or where the member of staff has been recruited to a vacant post where there is a demonstrable skills shortage (see below for definition of parent);